 During the year ended November 30, 2018, the Company entered into an option agreement with Arctic Star Exploration Corp. ("Arctic Star") to earn a 60% interest in Arctic Star's wholly-owned Stein Diamond Project in Nunavut, Canada.
-The Stein Diamond Project ("Stein") consists of 4 contiguous prospecting permits covering an area of 1,065 square kilometers on the Southern Boothia Peninsula, 45 kilometers from tide water.
-It is located 85 kilometers northwest of the community of Taloyoak, Nunavut which is serviced daily by commercial flights and seasonally by barge.
+The Stein Diamond Project ("Stein") consists of 19 mineral claims covering an area of 23,750 hectares on the Southern Boothia Peninsula, 45 kilometers from tide water.
+The property is located 85 kilometers northwest of the community of Taloyoak, Nunavut which is serviced daily by commercial flights and seasonally by barge.

-The Company can acquire a 60% undivided interest in Stein by conducting detailed ground geophysics on high priority airborne targets, discovering kimberlite by drilling, trenching or discovery in outcrop, and by converting prospecting permits to mineral claims by February 1, 2020.
+The Company can acquire a 60% undivided interest in Stein by conducting detailed ground geophysics on high priority airborne targets (completed), discovering kimberlite by drilling, trenching or in outcrop, and by converting prospecting permits to mineral claims (completed).
 Should kimberlite be discovered, a joint venture would be formed with an initial 60/40 contributing relationship.
-The project has a Class A land use permit that includes drilling.
+The project has a Class A land use permit which includes drilling.